peeraponw/django_graphql/README.md

 `python manage.py runserver`
 2) Open a web-browser (e.g. Chrome, Firefox) and browse to `localhost:8000/graphql/`
+3) Please note that this repo includes an example database.
+It would be nice to backup the `db.sqlite3` making further progress.

 ## Completed work
 ### Create user